-- On Admiral Ackbar's planet Mon Calamari (seen in Dark Apprentice), they have flexible, jelly-like breathers you slap over your nose and mouth and it filters the water into oxygen.
-The Yuuzan Vong in the New Jedi Order series have a similar creature called a gnullith that covers the nose and mouth, and extends down the windpipe to interface with the lungs directly.
-It's incredibly useful, but you might want to find a different solution; it hurts like a motherfucker because of the Yuuzan-Vong's cultural obsession with pain.
+- On Admiral Ackbar's planet Mon Calamari (seen in Dark Apprentice), they have flexible, jelly-like breathers called "organic gills" or "oxygen symbiotes" that most species (Sullustans are allergic to the organic gills) can slap over their nose and mouth, where it filters the water into oxygen.
+The Yuuzhan Vong in the New Jedi Order series have a similar creature called a gnullith that covers the nose and mouth, and extends down the windpipe to interface with the lungs directly.
+It's incredibly useful, even because it doesn't need recharging of any kind, and unlike their other biots, gnulliths cause no pain or discomfort.

 - The Abyss had a gooey gel that was hyperoxygenated for super deep sea diving.
 This is a real thing.
 The scene with the rat was a real rat really being held under the surface of the liquid and freaking out because it had no idea what was going on.
 Animal welfare groups were annoyed about it because they thought it was being put in unnecessary distress.

 - At the end of Sherlock Holmes: A Game of Shadows, Watson receives Mycroft's oxygen inhaler in a parcel sent by Holmes, who stole the inhaler from his brother and used it to survive when he pulled Moriarty down the Reichenbach falls with him.